MariusGG/Bank-test/README.md

 Process
 -------
-Describe how you approached designing your solution to the problem?

 Firstly, I setup a repo on github ( https://github.com/MariusGG/Bank-test ) Following the TDD process of writing a failing test and then passing it, I make sure to have regular commits to git.
 Using 'git status' to see any files that need to be committed, allows me to keep track of my work flow.
-I've found regular commits and writing testing then passing them, makes a for a better understanding of my code.
+I've found regular commits and writing test then passing them, makes a for a better understanding of my code.
 Also following this process allows me to write clear code which is easy to change.